Pile Blob Metadata

 BlobMetadata

 • length: the size of the blob payload in bytes.
-Padding that aligns entries to 64 byte boundaries is excluded from this value, so it matches the slice returned by PileReader::get.
+Padding that aligns entries to 64-byte boundaries is excluded from this value, so it matches the slice returned by PileReader::get.

 Looking up blob metadata

 Readers operate on the snapshot that was current when they were created.
 Call Pile::refresh and request a new reader to observe blobs appended afterwards.
+PileReader::metadata never fails for valid snapshots—its error type is Infallible.

 use anybytes::Bytes;